 Whereas implementing Dynaway EAM for Business Central doesn’t have any additional cost.
-Because of Assisted Setup functionality in Microsoft Dynamics 365 Business Central, customers can set up system themselves and start using it within hours.
+Because of Assisted Setup functionality in Microsoft Dynamics 365 Business Central, customers can set up the system themselves and start using it within hours.

-You can set up UpKeep CMMS system yourself using their support articles and video guides, however, they also offer Professional Implementation service for businesses who are looking to save time on account implementation with professional set-up services.
+You can set up UpKeep CMMS system yourself using their support articles and video guides, however, they also offer a Professional Implementation service for businesses who are looking to save time on account implementation with professional set-up services.
 This service includes:

 - Data mapping